gutenbergtools/gutenbergsite/site/donate.md

 <dd> PO Box 16327<br /></dd>
 <dd> Salt Lake City, UT 84116</dd></dl>

-The bank we utilize, Wells Fargo, does not charge any fees for our use of the bank account, or per-check processing fees.
-100% of your intended donation amount goes to PGLAF.
-Donations of $100 or over will receive a written "thank you" via postal mail, unless you do not provide a return address.
+The bank we utilize, Wells Fargo, does not charge any fees for our use of the bank account.
+They do charge a fee of at least $5 for depositing checks from outside the US.
+Any donation of $100 or over will receive a written "thank you" via postal mail, unless you do not provide a return address.

+This written thank you serves as your tax receipt for your donation.

 ### About donating by Non-US Funds Check or Money Order

 Send a check or money order in non-US funds.
 This can go to the same address as above.
 The bank might charge a small fee for processing non-US funds.
 This fee is difficult to know in advance, but usually seems to be a few dollars.
 The exchange rate to US funds is at market value.

 ## Privacy Policy For Donations
+<a name="privacy-policy-for-donations"></a>

 In order to meet IRS tax regulations, PGLAF keeps track of the names, addresses, donation amounts and donation methods of non-anonymous donors.
 We normally send a postal or email "thank you" letter when we receive your donation over $100.